No expiration date

 • If entering from the north entrance, you'll pass another heated river called the Boiling River.
 Don't worry about the name, though--it's actually quite a pleasant temperature!

 • Next, you'll pass through Tower Junction, home to the Roosevelt Lodge where, despite the name, no Roosevelt ever camped.
-But that doesn't make it any less of a fantastic camping spot!
+But that doesn't make it any less of a fantastic camping spot! (pass by)

 • Lamar Valley